Bluehost vs DreamHost: there's only one winner

 Just like Bluehost and DreamHost, SiteGround has WordPress endorsement.
 This means that the provider's entire focus is on WordPress websites.
 And SiteGround proves that with a custom control panel, site staging, collaboration tools, and speed-boosting technology that focuses entirely on WordPress.

-SiteGround is more expensive, starting at $6.99/mo.
+SiteGround is more expensive, starting at $3.99/month.
 For this price, you naturally get significantly better performance together with advanced tools.
 It's one of the best alternatives for business websites.

 If you’re looking for high-end WordPress hosting, WP Engine is the go-to provider.
 When it comes to managed WordPress, it develops its own tools in terms of management, optimization, and security.

-Additionally, WP Engine uses Google Cloud infrastructure for its services, meaning top-in-the industry hardware and software are guaranteed.
-It's quite expensive, starting at $22.50/mo, and is the best alternative if you're looking for professional managed hosting for business projects.
+Additionally, WP Engine uses Google Cloud infrastructure for its services, meaning top-in-the-industry hardware and software are guaranteed.
+It's quite expensive, starting at $22.50/month, and is the best alternative if you're looking for professional managed hosting for business projects.

 Bluehost vs DreamHost FAQs